 Who Gets Bipolar Disorder?

-When someone gets bipolar disorder, it usually starts when they're a young adult.
-It can happen earlier, often along with ADHD.
+When someone develops bipolar disorder, it usually starts when they're in late adolescence or young adulthood.
+Rarely, it can happen earlier in childhood.
 Bipolar disorder can run in families.

 Men and women are equally likely to get it.
-Women are somewhat more likely than men to go through "rapid cycling," which is having several distinct mood episodes within a year.
+Women are somewhat more likely than men to go through "rapid cycling," which is having four or more distinct mood episodes within a year.
 Women also tend to spend more time depressed than men with bipolar disorder.

-Many people with the condition abuse alcohol or other drugs.
+Many people with the condition abuse alcohol or other drugs when manic or depressed.
 People with seasonal depression and certain anxiety disorders, like post-traumatic stress disorder (PTSD), are also more likely to have bipolar disorder.

 What Causes Bipolar Disorder?